Facebook

 Strategic planning can provide the geometry for organizational alignment, the blueprint for sustained brilliance.
 In a polarized world, we need the discerning wisdom possible in strategic plans that promote productive human connection while encouraging diversity and alignment with human brilliance.

-This outline reflects how I facilitate the strategic planning process that creates a practical plan, articulating insightful guidance to every stakeholder, and inspiring a culture of sustainable brilliance.
+This outline in glossary format reflects how I facilitate the strategic planning process that creates a practical plan, articulating insightful guidance to every stakeholder, and inspiring a culture of sustainable brilliance.

 Vision: By its nature, vision is generative, aspirational, and inspirational.
 Vision is developed with “future perfect” thinking, and it serves as a check on mission clarity.
-A vision statement can be a set or summary of descriptions that express how the world will be when the mission is fully and competently operating.
-The descriptions may be written from the perspective of the various stakeholders.
+A vision statement can be a set or summary of stakeholders’ descriptions that express how the world will be when the mission is fully and competently operating.
+The most instructive descriptions may be formed by uniting the perspectives of the various stakeholders.

-Core Human Values: The principals or standards of ethical behavior are deemed essential throughout the culture to support the mission.
-Core human values serve as guidelines for personal behavior, leadership, and teamwork.
-Leadership is fundamentally about pursuing worthy goals with actions and investments correlated with mission, vision, and goals.
-Core human values inspire the powerful strategy of leading with love.
-Without core values, there is a high probability for disproportionate and unfair treatment of certain individuals and groups, and erosion in the power of We.
-Organizations without constant adherence to core human values may emulate superficial authority but lack real leadership.
+Universal Core Human Values: The principles or standards of behavior deemed to be essential throughout the organizational culture for furthering its mission.
+Core virtues serve as guidelines for personal behavior, leadership, and teamwork, inside and outside of the organization.
+Leadership is fundamentally about pursuing intrinsically worthy goals with actions and investments correlated with the mission, vision, and goals.
+Without universal core virtues, there is a high probability of disproportionate and unfair treatment of certain individuals and groups and erosion of the equality of We.
+Organizations without constant adherence to universal core virtues may emulate superficial authority but lack meaningful leadership.

-Tactics: These are the specific investments, action steps, projects, or programs that the organization chooses to take: to accomplish its goals, following the strategies, in pursuit of its mission, vision, and core human values.
-Exceptional leadership, project management, and teamwork are required to translate a list of priority tactics into an accountable, implementable endeavor, in a brilliant culture.
+Tactics: These are the specific investments, action steps, projects, or programs that the organization chooses to take to accomplish its goals, in accordance with the strategies, in pursuit of its mission and vision.
+Exceptional leadership, project management, and teamwork are required to translate a list of priority tactics into an accountable, implementable endeavor.

 ………..

-One of the power secrets of strategic leadership is this: Once the stakeholders understand the mission, vision, strategic goals, core human values, and guiding strategies, the entire stakeholder community consciously employs this knowledge, aligned in action, dialogue, and decision-making daily.
+One of the power secrets of strategic leadership is this: Once the stakeholders understand the universal core virtues, mission, vision, strategic goals, performance objectives, and guiding strategies, the organization and its entire stakeholder community consciously employ this knowledge in action, dialogue and decision-making daily.